pantoniou/yamldt/README.md

 ref: *foo
 ```

-* Integer expression evaluation similar in manner that the CPP preprocessor
+* Integer expression evaluation, similar in manner to that which the CPP preprocessor
-  performs is available.
-This is required in order for macros defined to
+  performs, is available.
+This is required in order for macros to
   work.
 For example:

   Given the following two files